 Diabetes - taking care of your feetDiabetes - foot care - self-care; Diabetic foot ulcer - foot care; Diabetic neuropathy - foot care

 Diabetes can damage the nerves and blood vessels in your feet.
 This damage can cause numbness and reduce feeling in your feet.
-As a result, your feet may not heal well if they are injured.
+As a result, your feet are more likely to become injured and may not heal well if they are injured.
 If you get a blister, you may not notice and it may get worse.
 Even small sores or blisters can become big problems if infection develops or they don't heal.
 A diabetic foot ulcer can result.
 Foot ulcers are a common reason for hospital stays for people with diabetes.
 Taking good care of your feet can help prevent diabetic foot ulcers.
+Untreated foot ulcers are the most common reason for toe, foot, and leg amputations in people with diabetes.